bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 A multi-credential consists of a collection of "credential bindings".
 Each credential binding is a signed statement by the holder of the credential that the signature key in the LeafNode belongs to the holder of that credential.
-Specifically, The signature is computed using the MLS `SignWithLabel` function, with label `"CredentialBindingTBS"` and with a content that covers the contents of the CredentialBinding, plus the `signature_key` field from the LeafNode in which this credential will be embedded.
+Specifically, the signature is computed using the MLS `SignWithLabel` function, with label `"CredentialBindingTBS"` and with a content that covers the contents of the CredentialBinding, plus the `signature_key` field from the LeafNode in which this credential will be embedded.